cjnoble/AdventOfCode2025/Readme.md

 - get the "session" value and paste it in the terminal
 - Your session token will automatically be saved in the hidden cache file .session_cache.lock

+## Scripts

+The repo contains the following scripts:

+### Templates

+- day_template.py - Template for the day
+- test_template.py - Template for the day's tests

+### Daily Set-Up

+- new_day.py - Create a new copy of the day_template and test_template, based on provided day argument.
+- daily_collect.py - Downloads a copy of the days inputs and test inputs from the AoC website.
+Then calls the new_day.py script.
+- collect.bat - Runs the daily_collect.py script with the specified command lines arguments

+### Useful Code

+- useful_code.py - Generic code likely to vbe useful for solving problems

 ## Retrieval of the daily problem

     #./collect day year